The Last Healer in Forbidden City: Synopsis

-Story takes time period in between 1898 (24th year of Guangxu) and 1908 (34th year of Guangxu), the late reign of the Qing dynasty.
-Skillful physician To Chung (Roger Kwok) is named the new Imperial Palace Physician when he successfully heals Empress Dowager Chee-Hei (Law Lan) from her illness.
-To Chung eventually grows close to the Gwong-seoi Emperor (Pierre Ngo) who is under house arrest at the Forbidden City and stripped of his powers after angering Dowager Chee-hei due to losing the First Sino-Japanese War and rebelling against her authority.
-To Chung also heals Gwong-seoi Emperor from his illness and helps the young emperor with his relationship with Consort Tsan (Rebecca Zhu).
+The story takes place between 1898 (24th year of Guangxu) and 1908 (34th year of Guangxu), late in the Qing dynasty.
+Skillful physician To Chung (Roger Kwok) is named the new Imperial Palace physician after he heals Empress Dowager Chee-Hei (Law Lan).
+He eventually grows close to the Gwong-seoi Emperor (Pierre Ngo), who is under house arrest at the Forbidden City and stripped of his powers after angering Chee-hei by losing the First Sino-Japanese War and rebelling against her authority.
+He also heals the Emperor and helps his relationship with Consort Tsan (Rebecca Zhu).

-However how great he is as a physician to the imperial family, To Chung cannot heal his crippled wife Hung Bak-hap (JJ Jia).
-Desperate to heal his wife he seeks out the services of bone-setter Fuk Ling (Tavia Yeung).
-Fuk Ling's treatments helps Bak-hap relieve some of her pain.
-Impressed by Fuk Ling, To Chung refers her to the Forbidden City where she becomes Empress Dowager Chee-hei personal bone-setter.
+As great a physician he is to the imperial family, To Chung cannot heal his crippled wife Hung Bak-hap (JJ Jia).
+He desperately seeks the services of bone-setter Fuk Ling (Tavia Yeung).
+Her treatments help relieve some of Bak-hap's pain.
+Impressed, To Chung refers her to the Forbidden City where she becomes Chee-hei's personal bone-setter.

-To Chung and Fuk Ling's friendship eventually turns romantic but his loyalty to his wife Bak-hap prevents him from further pursuing his romance interest in Fuk Ling.
-Fuk Ling however has ulterior motives with getting close to the imperial family as she has been tasked to kill the Gwong-seoi Emperor.
+To Chung and Fuk Ling's friendship eventually turns romantic but his loyalty to Bak-hap and her ulterior motive to kill the Emperor prevents it from developing.